hovik23/qsan-qarut/README.md

 2048 is a single-player sliding block puzzle game designed by Italian web developer Gabriele Cirulli.
 The game’s objective is to slide numbered tiles on a grid to combine them to create a tile with the number 2048.
 However, one can continue to play the game after reaching the goal, creating tiles with larger numbers.

-This is an implementation of 2048 game, which will work for any $$N \times N$$ grid.
+This is an implementation of 2048 game, which will work for any $N \times N$ grid.

 ## Prerequisites
 * Python